 All selections have been made on the basis of "at least" 50 participants in the case of meetings of international organizations, and "at least" 300 participants for other international meetings.
-In editions prior to 2008 (International Meetings Statistics for the year 2007) it has not always been clear if selections were made on the basis of "at least" 50 (or 300) participants, or "more than" 50 (or 300) participants.
+In editions prior to International Meetings Statistics for the year 2007 (published in 2008) it has not always been clear if selections were made on the basis of "at least" 50 (or 300) participants, or "more than" 50 (or 300) participants.

-In editions prior to 2008 (International Meetings Statistics for the year 2007) it was the intention to exclude meetings of intergovernmental bodies if the title of the meeting contained the words "ministerial" or "summit".
+In editions prior to International Meetings Statistics for the year 2007 (published in 2008) it was the intention to exclude meetings of intergovernmental bodies if the title of the meeting contained the words "ministerial" or "summit".
 Unfortunately, this criterion was not always strictly applied: some such meetings were excluded, others were included.
-As of the 2008 edition, this criterion has been abandoned.
+As of the edition published in 2008, this criterion has been abandoned.
 Meetings of intergovernmental bodies are included if they meet the standard criteria.
 The number of meetings concerned is, for the most part, negligible.